About Us

 Your father is an art teacher, can you tell something more about him?

 My dad still teaches art in Charleston, S.C. where he has become the chairman of the fine arts department.
-He studied art during the 50’s at the Slade School of Fine Art in Michael Tyzack in his studio in the early 1980sLondon.
+He studied art during the 50’s at Michael Tyzack in his studio in the early 1980sthe Slade School of Fine Art in London.
 As well as developing as an artist, he continued his interest in jazz.
 He has had exhibitions of his work here in London, New York, Washington DC, Vancouver and elsewhere.
 His works can be seen at the Tate Gallery in London, National Gallery of Wales, and the Victoria and Albert Museum among others.
-He continues his work as an abstract painter, as well as playing Traditional Jazz.
+He works as an abstract painter, as well as playing Traditional Jazz.

 Since you began The Spikedrivers, have you always been playing with Constance & Maurice?
 How long have you played together?
 How long have The Spikedrivers existed?